sayaliMulay/pineapple/readme.md

 _We've included all of the Angular Material framework in the project for your ease.
 Feel free to use it at your discretion._

+## Brief Overview

+I have added custom filter at "src\app\filter.pipe.ts", where I have added logic to search in column of table.
+Using Mat-toolbar of Angular Material, I have added search icon at top which toggles with toolbar.

+Logic for search bar is-
+1) Check all items of array one by one
+2) Using Filter function return new array of items in which search string is present.
+3) By using this "filter" as pipe operator, I have used it in for loop of table to sort the table content
+4) Search key is passed to "filter" pipe by adding ngModel to input type searchbar.

 ## Preparation

 - [ ] Make sure you have [Node](https://nodejs.org/en/download) installed on your